Dear Affiliated Club,

 We have received final approval from our partners at sportscotland and the Scottish Government on our updated guidance which is available here.

-Keep up to date on all the latest COVID-19 updates on our dedicated webpage here.
+Please note that detail for all future levels remains indicative at this stage and could be subject to further relaxation or change.
+You can continue to keep up to date on all the latest COVID-19 updates on our dedicated webpage here.

 Karin Sharp, Chief Operating Officer, Scottish Golf.